 For additional information, see Subpart C3, Mortgage Backed Securities.

 In addition to selling their current production on a flow basis, lenders can sell a wide variety of closed loans to Fannie Mae under MBS or whole loan transactions.
-For bulk transactions, lenders must contact their lead Fannie Mae regional office or the Capital Markets Pricing and Sales Desk to determine what type of contract to use for MBS deliveries. (see E-1-03, List of Contacts).
+For bulk transactions, lenders must contact their Fannie Mae customer account team or the Capital Markets Pricing and Sales Desk to determine what type of contract to use for MBS deliveries.

 When lenders commit to sell whole loans for cash, Fannie Mae provides a “live” price, so named because prices move throughout the day, generally in tandem with the MBS market.
 Live pricing options for mandatory whole loan commitments and best efforts commitments are posted within Fannie Mae’s whole loan committing application.